|

 without sin).

-But this Feast says something very profound about Mary and who she is.
+But what this Feast reveals about Mary and who she is is even more

 Compare how St. Luke describes Mary's visit with how David's visit to